 Motorola provides radio systems to crimson squads in West Bank settlements, including Beitar Illit settlement.

 Motorola Solutions Israel provided the municipality of Ariel settlement with Irrinet, its automatic irrigation system.

-Motorola solution is a provided the IPS with services and systems in the amount of some NIS 377 million in 2015.
+Motorola solution has provided the IPS with services and systems in the amount of some NIS 377 million in 2015.

 The company also provided systems and services to the IPS in some NIS 3 million in 2016, including systems for the Ofer prison in the West Bank.

 In February 2012, Israel Railways awarded a tender for the installation of Internet access on 630 carriages and all train stations to Motorola Solutions Israel.
 The contract includes the A1 fast train line from Tel Aviv to Jerusalem, which is currently under construction.

 The A1 route crosses the Green Line international border in two areas into the occupied West Bank.
 In some parts the route passes through privately owned Palestinian lands.
 Any use of occupied Palestinian land and resources for an exclusively Israeli transportation project is illegal by international law.

 Motorola Solutions Israel is a full subsidiary of Motorola Solutions.